Provision your Azure tenant

 If you are unsure if your company already has an Azure tenant, see the note in the "Create and provision a new tenant in Azure AD" section for help.

 You will need Azure tenant administrator permissions to complete provisioning.
 If you don't have an admin account, contact the tenant admin in your organization for support.

 Due to limitations migrating data between tenants, we recommend you select the tenant approach you would use if Fraud Protection were being used in production, which will avoid additional steps at a later stage.

 Provision your existing Azure tenant

-If your company already has an Azure tenant and you are an administrator, sign in to Dynamics 365 Fraud Protection using your company email address.
-After a successful sign-in, Dynamics 365 Fraud Protection will be provisioned for your Azure tenant, and you can configure access for other users and begin integrating your systems with the Dynamics 365 Fraud Protection APIs.
+If your company already has an Azure tenant and you are an administrator, sign in to Fraud Protection using your company email address.
+On successful validation, the Fraud Protection service will be provisioned for your Azure tenant, and you can configure access for other users and begin integrating your systems with the Dynamics 365 Fraud Protection APIs.